 Senior debt is comprised of a Senior Term Loan and a Short Term Loan borrowed in equal amounts from five different lenders (Sumitomo Mitsui Banking Corporation (SMBC), Unicredit Bank AG, The Bank Of Tokyo-Mitsubishi UFJ Ltd., Norddeutsche Landesbank Girozentrale and Credit Agricole Corporate and Investment Bank) at a LIBOR+1.6% rate.
-All senior debt is serviced on a six monthly basis, the Senior Term Loan is expected to amortise over the life of the project through to December 2033, the Short Term Loan is expected to be paid back by March 2016.
-The total carrying value of the Loans outstanding at 31 March 2015 amounted to £172,768k (2014: £nil).
+All senior debt is serviced on a six monthly basis.
+The Senior Term Loan is expected to amortise over the life of the project through to December 2033.
+The Short Term Loan was repaid in full during the year.
+The total carrying value of the Loans outstanding at 31 March 2017 amounted to £162,554k (2016: £166,358k).
+Cover ratios are managed by way of calculating any impact shareholder distributions may have on ratios prior to any distribution taking place.

-The subordinated loan ranks behind the senior debt and is held by the Company's intermediate Company, Thanet OFTO Intermediate Limited ("TOIL").
-The subordinated loan was issued by TOIL on a commercially priced basis, and carries a fixed rate coupon.
-At 31 March 2015 the total principal carrying value of the subordinated loan outstanding amounted to £21,317k (2014: £nil).
+The subordinated loan ranks behind the senior debt and is issued by the Company to Thanet OFTO Intermediate Limited.
+The subordinated loan was issued on a commercially priced basis, and carries a fixed rate coupon.
+At 31 March 2017 the total principal carrying value of the subordinated loan outstanding amounted to £22,746k (2016: £23,355k).

-Ordinary equity share capital issued during the year amounted to £1k (2014: £1) and at 31 March 2015 amounted to £1k (2010: £1).
+Ordinary equity share capital issued during the year amounted to £1k (2016: £1k).